texadactyl/Cloaking.py/README.md

 * Storing backups of sensitive information on the Internet
 * Transporting sensitive information electronically (E.g. email) or manually (E.g. using a flash drive)

-The Python source code is based on pycrypto, using:
+The design is based on pycrypto, using:

 * Password-based Key Derivation Function version 2 (PBKDF2)
 * AES256 data cryptography in Cipher-Block Chaining (CBC) mode
 * Hash-based Message Authentication Code (HMAC) function SHA512

-The project code is based on an example by Eli Bendersky (used as a starting point): https://eli.thegreenplace.net/2010/06/25/aes-encryption-of-files-in-python-with-pycrypto/
+The Python project code is based on an example by Eli Bendersky (used as a starting point): https://eli.thegreenplace.net/2010/06/25/aes-encryption-of-files-in-python-with-pycrypto/

 Pycrypto reference: https://www.dlitz.net/software/pycrypto/